nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/message.md

 Figure 8 illustrates two message extraction failures:

-1. A Death Record Submission could not be extracted from the message and an Extraction Error Response is returned instead of an Acknowledgement.
+1. A Death Record Submission could not be extracted from the message and an Extraction Error Response is created instead of an Acknowledgement.
-2. A Coding Response could not be extracted from the message and an Extraction Error Response is returned instead of an acknowledgement.
-Note that acknowledgements are not expected for Extraction Error Messages. __Note__:The NCHS API currently does not currently accept [ExtractionErrorMessage].
+2. A Coding Response could not be extracted from the message and an Extraction Error Response is returned instead of an acknowledgement.   __Note__:The NCHS API currently does not currently accept [ExtractionErrorMessage].
 In the event that a jurisdiction can't extract content from an NCHS-generated message, the jurisdiction should contact NCHS using out of band channels (e.g., e-mail).

 Extraction Error Response should use a [ExtractionErrorMessage].
 For submissions to NCHS, the set of current error messages are listed and described [here](business_rules.html).